quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 ## Incompatible Version Negotiation {#incompat-vn}

 The server starts incompatible version negotiation by sending a Version Negotiation packet.
-This packet SHALL list the server's set of Fully-Deployed Versions (see {{server-fleet}}) in the packet's Supported Version field.
+This packet SHALL list the server's set of Negotiated Versions (see {{server-fleet}}) in the packet's Supported Version field.
 The server MAY add reserved versions (as defined in the Versions section of
 {{QUIC}}) to the Supported Version field.